QingyangShu/SCLD/README.md

 # SCLD
-The source code of Multi-View Positive–Unlabeled Learning with Semi-Supervised Clustering and Label Disambiguation Data is available at https://github.com/ChuanbinZhang/Multi-view-datasets.
+The source code of Multi-View Positive–Unlabeled Learning with Semi-Supervised Clustering and Label Disambiguation.
+Data is available at https://github.com/ChuanbinZhang/Multi-view-datasets.